ldkngan/SQL_Marketing_Analytics/README.md

 FROM `bigquery-public-data.google_analytics_sample.ga_sessions_201706*`
 ,UNNEST(hits)
 ,UNNEST(product)
-WHERE productRevenue IS NOT NULL
-GROUP BY 2,3
+WHERE productRevenue IS NOT NULL -- Only include hits that generated revenue GROUP BY 2,3

 UNION ALL